Anonymous6598/Anonymous6598/README.md

-This are my C# beginning projects.
+These are my C# beginning projects.
 I hope you'll like them.